-2. Salary or employment-based support comes from jobs in roles such as Teaching Assistant (TA) and Graduate Student Researcher (GSR) that provide experience in research and teaching.
+2. Salary or employment-based support or some fellowship-based support comes from jobs in roles such as Teaching Assistant (TA) and Graduate Student Researcher (GSR) that provide experience in research and teaching.
 At some point during your training, you will probably be supported as a GSR or TA.
 If so, the living allowance will be paid to you as salary.